[Last updated 4th June, 2018]

 The effect of Biointol on bloating in control (placebo) group vs Biointol group.
 A decrease was observed in the IBS patients over the 4 weeks.

 Summary: Digestive enzymes containing alpha-galactosidase may help alleviate gas and other IBS symptoms in some people.
-However, there’s still a lack ofconsistent scientific evidence.
+However, there’s still a lack of consistent scientific evidence and it is more likely effective in those with a galacto-oligosaccharide sensitivity.

 Digestive Enzymes For Lactose Intolerance